 Combining the life-logging concept with that of learner corpora, Roy's work on the 'Human Speechome' project (2006) follows the linguistic development of his own son over a three year period.
 His methods centre around continuous video recording and automated processing.

-Efforts in low-impact personal archives have produced methods for recording “high-level” details about spoken interaction (Lee and Ellis, 2006): the number of speakers, duration, length of interaction, etc. These methods, combined with those designed for other “real-world” tasks such as automotive voice recognition and cellphone noise cancellation, may be used to reduce the load of processing long recordings.
+Efforts in low-impact personal archives have produced methods for recording “high-level” details about spoken interaction (Lee and Ellis, 2006): the number of speakers, duration, length of interaction, etc. These methods, combined with those designed for other “real-world” tasks such as automotive voice recognition and mobilephone noise cancellation, may be used to reduce the load of processing long recordings.

 Capture